dvidelabs/flatcc/doc/binary-format.md

 - recursively verify all known fields and ignore other fields.
 Unknown fields are vtable entries after the largest known field ID of a table.
   These should be ignored in order to support forward versioning.
-- Verify deprecated fields if accessors are available to do so, or ignore if the there is no way to access the field by application code.
+- deprecated fields are valid if accessors are available to do so, or ignore if the there is no way to access the field by application code.
 - vectors end within the buffer.
 - strings end within the buffer and has a zero byte after the end which is also within the buffer.
-- structs are aligned relative to buffer offset 0 regardless of where they are stored.
+- table fields are aligned relative to buffer start - both structs, scalars, and offset types.
-- structs are aligned relative to table start (so tables can be copied).
-- table field size is aligned relative to buffer start.
+- table field size is aligned relative to field start.
 - any table field does not end outside the tables size as given by the vtable.
 - table end (without chasing offsets) is not outside buffer.